 Other Real Estate Recommendations

-Take advantage of lower mortgage rates: Check the latest mortgage rates online through Credible.
-They’ve got one of the largest networks of lenders that compete for your business.
+Take advantage of lower mortgage rates: Check the latest mortgage rates online to see what’s out there.
+Access one of the largest networks of lenders that compete for your business.
 Your goal should be to get as many written offers as possible and then use the offers as leverage to get the lowest interest rate possible from them or your existing bank.
-Credible allows you to compare multiple real quotes, all in one place for free.
+Compare multiple real quotes, all in one place for free.
 When banks compete, you win.

 Diversify your real estate investments: It’s always good to diversify your real estate holdings beyond just a primary residence.
 Check out Fundrise, the top real estate crowdfunding platform today.
 They allow you to invest in commercial real estate properties all around the country that were once only available for institutional or ultra-high net worth investors.

 I’ve personally invested $810,000 in real estate crowdfunding after selling one of my SF rental properties to diversify my holdings and take advantage of lower valuations and higher net rental yields in the heartland of America.
 With interest rates declining, real estate is going to receive more demand going forward.